 This method was selected by North American Bankruptcy Court Judges, and ultimately enabled the pension scheme to get a much larger share of global asset recoveries than would otherwise have been the case, with additional asset recoveries of over £1.2bn.

-Liability Restructuring Leader, PwC United Kingdom
+Business Unit Leader for Restructuring and Forensics, PwC United Kingdom

 Tel: +44 (0)7812 063987